Best Toys for 3-Month-Old Brain Development (Simple & Affordable)

 High-Contrast Visual Stimulation Toys

-• Simple black and white board books ($5-10) – Position within 8-12 inches of your baby during tummy time
+• Black and white board books ($5 – $10) – Have it positioned about 8 to 12 inches from your baby during tummy time.

-• High-contrast flash cards ($8-15) – Rotate weekly to maintain interest
+• High-contrast flash cards ($8 – $15) – You can change them weekly to renew interest.

 Sensory-Rich Tactile Toys